tychenjiajun/exif-ai/manual.md

 # DESCRIPTION

 The `exif-ai` command is a Node.js CLI tool that uses AI to analyze image content and write descriptive metadata to the EXIF information of an image file.
-It supports three AI providers: Ollama, ZhipuAI and Google Gemini.
-Ollama runs locally, while ZhipuAI and Google Gemini requires an API key.
+It supports four AI providers: Ollama, ZhipuAI, Google Gemini and Coze.
+Ollama runs locally, while ZhipuAI, Google Gemini and Coze requires an API key.

 # OPTIONS